 The high efficiency heat pumps recommended by Ecotelligent Homes operate as low as 51 decibels.
 We ensure quiet operation by sizing the system to your specific home.
 We would also evaluate the size and efficiency of your ductwork to ensure a quiet distribution of the air.

 What are the cons of an air source heat pump?

 While an air source heat pump has many benefits, there are a few disadvantages that you might want to consider.

 An air source heat pump can initially be expensive.
 Many factors come into play when determining the installation cost such as the size of your home, efficiency of your ductwork, as well as the complexity of the install.
-In Michigan, we recommend the air source heat pump be paired with an energy efficient furnace for the winter which can contribute to upfront costs as well.

 A well-insulated home is important for any home to remain at a comfortable temperature.
 It is especially important for an air source heat pump though.
 Due to this, we recommend completing an energy audit to ensure your home is well insulated to help the heat pump keep your home cool or warm.